 What’s the biggest challenge about taking on this role?

 Lack of experience.
-With only two shows under my belt (one seven years ago and the other a few months ago) I had to rise to the occasion.
-Working alongside castmates that have been in musical theatre since toddlers can be intimidating and trying to fill in seamlessly when needed.
+With only two shows under my belt (one seven years ago, one few months ago and both only 3 months long) I had to rise to the occasion.
+Working alongside castmates that have been in musical theatre since toddlers can be intimidating.
+Trying to fill in seamlessly when you're not on every night is a thrilling challenge that I love taking on.